frederic-perez/AmE-dictionary/data/dictionary.md

 __harvested fish__ _Fish oil from harvested fish._
 __hash browns__ _pl n_ :two::hammer:
 __hash out__ _phr v_ :two::hammer: _Jane was hashing out her agenda._
+__hash slinger__ _idiom_ A cook or a waitress, especially at a diner or cheap restaurant. ("Hash," in this sense, refers to a dish or stew of chopped meat and vegetables, not hashish.)
+Primarily heard in US.
 __hash<sup>1</sup>__ _n_ _I'm gonna cook his hash, man._
 __hash<sup>2</sup>__ _v_
 __hashish__